Skip to Main Content

 Saudi Fashion & Souk Connections

-Relationships with NEOM and Jax Studios' wardrobe departments, Jeddah's Al Balad textile artisans, Riyadh's growing fashion district, and traditional Saudi tailors and embroiderers.
+We hold ties with NEOM and Jax Studios' wardrobe teams, Jeddah's Al Balad textile artisans, Riyadh's growing fashion district, and traditional Saudi tailors and embroiderers.

 04.